Institutional Actions to Strengthen Open Data (GT0121)

 Description

-This commitment seeks that the Ministries define and begin the execution of a strategy for the opening of data, including citizen participation.
+This commitment seeks that the institutions of the Executive Branch, with citizen participation, define and initiate actions for the opening of data.

 What is the problem that the compromise seeks to address?

-The information and data generated by the government institutions of the Executive Branch are limited and not accessible in open data, which hinders transparency, governance, accountability and citizen participation, this creates a gap between citizens and the government , preventing the latter from having access to the relevant and necessary information to make informed decisions and actively participate in the formulation of public policies.
-The commitment seeks to promote the opening of data in the Executive Branch, establishing specific strategies and actions so that the information is accessible, transparent and reusable, as well as promoting citizen participation in this process, it seeks to empower citizens and promote greater collaboration between government and civil society.
+The information and data generated by the Executive Branch institutions are limited and not accessible in open data format, which hinders transparency, governance, accountability, and citizen participation.
+This creates a gap between citizens and government, preventing citizens from having access to relevant and necessary information to make informed decisions and actively participate in the formulation of public policies.
+The commitment seeks to promote the opening of data in the institutions of the Executive Branch, establishing specific actions to make information accessible, transparent, and reusable; and to encourage citizen participation in this process; aand to promote greater collaboration between government and civil society

 What has been done so far to solve the problem?

-▶ The Co-creation of the National Open Data Policy Government Agreement 199-2018 was carried out. ▶ Trainings were carried out and massive and open online courses - MOC - were carried out by the National Institute of Public Administration - INAP -, with the support of the Presidential Commission for Open and Electronic Government - GAE -, National Secretariat of Science and Technology - SENACYT - and Ministry of the Interior – MINGOB -. ▶ Support from the Secretariat for Access to Public Information - SECAI - for the publication of Public Information in open formats. ▶ Participatory updating of the Digital Government Plan that has Electronic Government programs in which some of the standard projects are considered a) Opening of Data, b) Participation and collaboration. ▶ The organization of multisectoral tables for the co-creation of the update of the National Open Data Policy.
+▶ Training and massive open online courses - MOC - were conducted by the National Institute of Public Administration - INAP -, with the support of the Presidential Commission for Open and Electronic Government - GAE -, the National Secretariat of Science and Technology - SENACYT - and the Ministry of Government - MINGOB -.

-How will citizen participation improve engagement in the definition, implementation and monitoring of solutions?
+How will the commitment enhance citizen participation in defining, implementing, and monitoring solutions?